facebook

 Sometimes you don't have enough manpower, sometimes you don't have enough resources...
 Still, you don't want to compromise the quality or the outcome.
 What can you do?

-Is outsourcing mobile app development a good option for you?
+Is outsourcing a good option for you?

-If you want to stay in control, you might consider another format: outstaffing - meaning finding an external team that will work for you and report to you.
+If you want to stay in control, you might consider another format: outstaffing, meaning finding an external team that will work for you and report to you.
 Just like hiring, but without the HR headache.

 But it’s not only about control or saving a buck.
 Outstaffing usually gives you more flexibility.
 You can mix the teams and scale up or down.
 You can give away control over less important parts of the process, and keep others.

-Most app development processes include these six main stages: UX/UI and prototyping, development of MVP, QA, support and maintenance, ASO, and marketing.
+Most app development processes include these six main stages:

 Many of our B2B clients like to start by outstaffing design and prototyping.
 For them, functionality comes first and should be kept in-house until full trust is established between us and them.